Computer Science A-Level

 Trips and other costs:

 - Text books for each year are £32 and are available from Amazon.
-VB.Net can be downloaded to a windows computer to aid study at home for free.
+Visual Studio can be downloaded to a windows or apple computer to aid study at home for free

 Career and further study:

 A Computer Science A level helps to prepare you for many courses at University and can also be the qualification that you need to secure a level 3 apprenticeship.
-It is a highly academic subject that will help you to develop the problem solving and algorithmic skills needed in areas such as Mathematics, Science, Economics as well as, of course, Computer Science related areas.
-These may include courses such as Engineering, Computer Science, Software Engineering, Computer Graphics and Robotics.
-You will learn to work independently, creating algorithms, debugging programs and developing the study skills required to be successful post A-level.
+It is a highly academic subject that will help you to develop the problem solving and algorithmic skills needed in areas such as Mathematics, Science, Economics as well as standard Computer Science.
+If you do wish to study computer science at University many courses will require Mathematics A-Level.
 Studying Computer Science will provide you with an excellent foundation for a wide range of careers.